Derogatory Native American term officially scrubbed from federal use

 Since the formation of the task force, more than a thousand different names had been recommended during public comment with input coming from historians and tribal leaders across the country.

-The task force, which includes members of the National Parks Service, the Bureau of Indian Affairs, the Bureau of Land Management and the Office of Diversity, Inclusion and Civil Rights, were faced with a number of challenges.
+The task force, which includes members of the National Parks Service, the Bureau of Indian Affairs, the Bureau of Land Management, and the Office of Diversity, Inclusion, and Civil Rights, was faced with a number of challenges.

 Ultimately, nearly 650 geographic sites were renamed.